micrometreuk/haproxy/README.md

-##Load balancing with lxc containers
+# Load balancing with lxc containers 1

-##with  nginx web servers and a Haproxy load balancer
+##with  nginx web servers and a Haproxy load balancer 2

-#Dependencies
+#Dependencies 1

 1.lxd

 2.ansible

 #start